-The biggest month for diabetes awareness activities is only a few days away, and it’s the perfect time to raise your voice to increase awareness about diabetes!
+The biggest month for diabetes awareness activities is November, and it’s the perfect time to raise your voice to increase awareness about diabetes!
 You might ask: Why?
 How does more awareness meaningfully impact the lives of people with diabetes?
 The question is a good one, but the answer is simple.
 Awareness is the first step to any kind of change.
 More funding for research, better public support for legislation issues.
 More understanding and empathy.
 Less blame and shame.

 Awareness + education is even more powerful.
 Knowing symptoms of type 1 diabetes can be lifesaving when a diagnosis is right around the corner.
 If you’re at risk for type 2 diabetes, education can help prevent or delay the progression of the disease (in cases where you’re able to do that).
 Education that helps our communities offer support (instead of blame) through a very challenging disease is invaluable.